xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_ant.md

 5.2 Phase one requirements

-In secion 4, a subset of the requirements is called out as belonging to phase one.
+In section 4, a subset of the requirements is called out as belonging to phase one.
 The theme will be creating a strong base on which to build up the required editor features in future phases.
 The deliverable will be a functional and useful OAL editor that can operate on multiple action bodies at once, and edit